NCEAS/oss-lessons/version-control/1-git-basics.md

 <img style="align: left;width: 450px;" src=images/phd_comics_final.png />

-So code versioning is very useful to **keep track of changes you made to your scripts**.
+Version control is very useful to **keep track of changes you made to your scripts**.
 It allows you to choose when you have reached a stage in your code that you think is worth keeping track of, like a new function that makes your data analysis soooooo much better.

 For scientists, version control is a useful tool to help you to track changes you make to your scripts and enable you to share your codes with your collaborators.
 For example, if you break your code, git can help you to revert to an earlier working version.
 Want one of your collaborators to add a feature to your code to do a specific analysis?
-Code versioning can help you to do so in a smooth and organized manner, tracking who changed what.
+Version control can help you to do so in a smooth and organized manner, tracking who changed what.

 This training material focuses on the code verioning system calld `Git`.
 Note that there are others, such as `Mercurial` or `svn` for example.